 The exam consists of two parts: a written proposal and an oral defense.
-Students will prepare the written portion of the exam (see below for details) and provide it to their exam committee no later than four weeks after the date of approval of their Specific Aims.
-The oral examination can be arranged no earlier than two weeks after the completion of the written portion, but must be completed by May 31st of the second year.
+Students must pass both parts to pass the exam.
+Students will prepare the written portion of the exam (see below for details) and provide it to their exam committee no later than four weeks after they started their clock.
+The oral examination (see below for details) can be arranged no earlier than two weeks after the completion of the written portion and must be completed by June 30th.
+If the thesis committee determines that the student requires any remediation to pass either part of the exam, such activities must be completed and approved by the committee by August 15th of their second year.